-The practice opening hours are on Monday, Tuesday and Thursday from 8.30am to 5.30pm, Wednesday from 8.30am to 6.00pm, and Friday from 8.30am to 5.00pm.
+The practice opening hours are from Monday to Friday from 9.00am to 6.00pm and on alternate Saturdays from 9.00am to 1.00pm.

-The principal dentist is registered with the Care Quality Commission (CQC) as an individual.
+One of the principal dentists is the registered manager.
+A registered manager is a person who is registered with the CQC to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.